rstamatov/pyfix3d/README.md

 1. Navigate to the project directory and install the required external libraries in a terminal:

 **python -m pip install tifffile pysimplegui pynput==1.6.0 pptk --find-links .**
+It is important to do this from inside the project folder because it contains a wheel for the PPTK library (note the --find-links argument).
+If you download pip directly using pip, you may not find a distribution for the latest python versions.

 1. Follow the steps below to implement a workaround for a bug in the PPTK library: